Life As a Counter and Rental Clerk

 The states with the most job growth for Counter & Rental Clerk are Utah, Idaho, and Colorado.
 Watch out if you plan on working in Maine, Kansas, or Missouri.
 These states have the worst job growth for this type of profession.

-Salary for a Counter & Rental Clerk
+What is the Average Salary of a Counter & Rental Clerk

-The typical yearly salary for Counter and Rental Clerks is somewhere between $19,130 and $49,270.
+Counter and Rental Clerks make between $19,130 and $49,270 a year.

 Counter and Rental Clerks who work in New Hampshire, Colorado, or Vermont, make the highest salaries.